robertlong13/io_scene_realflight/README.md

 * By default, 1 Blender Unit exports to 1 meter in RealFlight
   * This can be changed using the scale paramter in the export dialog or by setting a unit scale factor in the scene settings
-* Specular hardness is properly mapped to the range expected by RealFlight
+* ~~Specular hardness is properly mapped to the range expected by RealFlight~~
-  * Hardness of 1 maps to a Gloss value of 0%
+  * ~~Hardness of 1 maps to a Gloss value of 0%~~
-  * Hardness of 501 maps to a Gloss value of 100%
+  * ~~Hardness of 501 maps to a Gloss value of 100%~~

-Upcoming Features:
-* Option to remove numbers appended to the end of duplicate names
-	* e.g., rename ~CS_COLL.012 to ~CS_COLL
+  * Blender 2.8 changed the way it handles shininess.
+I haven't looked into it.
+I've left the mapping the way that Blender's built-in FBX exporter does it.